jamesbuckett/ckad-questions/README.md

 #### Octant

-* Consider installing Octant to visualize Kubernetes Resource Types.
+* Consider installing Octant to visualize Kubernetes Resource Types
+* This will help you understand the interaction and relationships between Kubernetes Resource types
 * Installation instructions for Octant can be found [here](https://octant.dev/)
-* Or just use mine at octant.jamesbuckett.com
+  * Or just use mine at [octant.jamesbuckett.com](http://octant.jamesbuckett.com/)

 </p>
 </details>